6 Types of Gaslighting You Might Not Realize Are Happening

 “You’re remembering it wrong.”

-This form of gaslighting chips away at your confidence in your memory and judgment.
-If someone keeps rewriting your shared history, it might not be about a faulty memory—it might be manipulation.
+Over time, you start wondering if you imagined it.
+This kind of gaslighting slowly chips away at your confidence in your own memory.
+When someone keeps rewriting your shared story, it’s not about forgetfulness—it’s about control.

 3. The Blame Shift